markbrada/DefCost/README.md

 ## Versioning

+- **2.0.2** – Repositioned the quote totals into a dedicated table beneath the sections
 - **2.0.1** – Fixed merge regression that duplicated the totals sidebar and broke the main script bootstrap
 - **2.0.0** – Added per-section notes, Ex.
 GST line totals, and redesigned totals sidebar with synced discount logic
 - **1.2.0** – Quote Builder moved to the main page; Catalogue lives in the floating window with macOS-style controls